-It is suggested that a wrapper custom function be used when integrating UUID values.
+It is suggested, although not required, that a wrapper custom function be used when integrating UUID values.
 A wrapper function is simply a Custom Function with a unique name which points to another chunk of code, internal or external function - see method stub.
 The suggested standard name for this reserved function is UniqueID.

-In FileMaker, UUIDs are generated using one of three ways: FileMaker's Get ( UUID ) function, plug-ins, or custom functions.
+In FileMaker, UUIDs are generated using one of three methods: FileMaker's Get ( UUID ) or Get ( UUIDNumber ) function, via plug-ins, or custom functions.
 Any one of the methods below may be referenced within the UniqueID custom function.
 When using a UUID for your key value you may also want to follow the settings in the following dialogs.

 Get ( UUID )